dannymulligan/Corner2Speech/README.txt

 To run the software
     You must have Python installed...
         Go to the Microsoft Store
-        Find "Python 3.11" and install it
-    Download a ZIP file from GitHub...
+        Find "Python 3.11" (or similar) and install it Download a ZIP file from GitHub...
         Click on the Green "Code" button
         Click on "Download ZIP"
         Expand the ZIP somewhere
     Run the program...
         Double click on the Corner2Speech.py file
-        If might need to install something the first time you run it Just run it again if it did
-        It will just sit there and wait until iRacing starts up
+        It might need to install something the first time you run it Just run it again if it did need to do an install Corner2Speech will just sit there and wait until iRacing starts up

 The following tracks and configurations are supported